prefix-dev/pixi/docs/features/pixi_global_manifest.md

 ## Manifest

+The global environments and exposed will be managed by a human-readable manifest.
+This manifest will stick to conventions set by `pixi.toml` where possible.
+Among other things it will be written in the TOML format, be named `pixi-global.toml` and be placed at `~/.pixi/manifests/pixi-global.toml`.
+The motivation for the location is discussed [further below](#multiple-manifests)

 ```toml title="pixi-global.toml"
 # The name of the environment is `python`
 # It will expose python, python3 and python3.11, but not pip